dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

       &startDate=2015-01-01&endDate=2015-12-31
       &dimension=ou:O6uvpzGd5pu;fdc6uOvgoji

-The *filter* parameter can be used to filter response without including that dimension as part of the response, this time in CSV
+The *filter* parameter can be used to filter a response without including that dimension as part of the response, this time in CSV
 format: